Linux Monitoring Tools

 The secret to a smooth running system is your ability to monitor and keep track of the current state of your system.
 Thankfully Linux has numerous tools built in and freely available to help you.
-Below are some of the popular and most useful tools that every system administrator should have in his or her toolbox.
-Using many of the tools below, you will have the ability to monitor CPU Utilisation, cores, Load averages and runqueues.
+Below are some of the most popular tools that every system administrator should have in their toolbox.
+Using many of the tools below, you will have the ability to monitor CPU Utilisation, cores, Load averages and run queues.
 You will have the ability to identify processes and the resources that they are consuming.
 You will be able to monitor your network interfaces.
 Click on the links below to go to the relevant information page/tutorial:

 nmon is a free monitoring tool available for most Linux distributions. nmon allows you to monitor and record important system information such as CPU, Memory, Swap, Top Processes and their associated resources, Network, NFS, Filesystems and Kernel stats.
 For a review of the nmon monitoring tool, click on the nmon image.

 htop is another very popular system monitoring tool available for most Linux distributions. htop is often seen as a more enhanced version of the top utility. htop provides an easy to use colour interface for monitoring your systems resources.
 For a review of the htop monitoring tool, click on the htop image.

 Iptraf - Next Generation

 iptraf is text based IP LAN monitoring tool that generates various network statistics including TCP info, UDP counts, ICMP and OSPF information, Ethernet load info, node stats and IP checksum errors.